 Moroccan Lamb Tagine

-Tagine recipes typically feature an abundance of vegetables, with the meat serving as more of a background flavor component.
+Tagine recipes typically use lots of vegetables, with the meat serving as more of a background flavor component.
 In this recipe, I use a combination of meaty mushrooms, olives, potatoes, tomatoes, and preserved lemons to create a delicious and hearty meal.
-The process of cooking a tagine ensures that the vegetables retain their shape while becoming tender inside.
+I also make sure to cook the tagine in a way that the vegetables retain their shape while becoming tender inside.

 - Cremini Mushrooms: You can substitute them with any other type of mushroom.
 Shiitake mushrooms would be great too.

 - Lamb shoulder: Choose from tougher cuts of meat such as shoulder, shanks and ribs.
 Lamb leg or shoulder with bone works best.
-Substitute with beef or chicken.
+Substitute with beef, veal, goat or chicken; adjust the cooking time accordingly.
 Cooking time for chicken is about an hour and use less water.
-Check vegetarian or vegan options under “variations”.

 - Tomatoes: Substitute with canned tomatoes.